devsurajrai/is-your-birthday-lucky/Readme.md

 ### i) User Birthday

-User has to put in the his/her birthday in the format DDMMYYYY for ex: 11121997 where 11 is the day 12 is the month and 1997 is the year.
+User has to put in the his/her birthday in the format DDMMYYYY.

 ### ii) User Lucky Number